NoSequel/NoSequel/README.md

 * :white_check_mark: I'm learning [D](https://dlang.org/) and C/C++

 # Previous Experience
-I have worked for several minecraft servers, including MineLounge, PvPBar, HCNations, and more.
+I have worked for several minecraft servers, including MineLounge, PvPBar, HCNations, and more, and I'm currently working for AkumaMC (akumamc.net).

 # What will you find on my GitHub
 ## Spigot Plugins